aikea/aikea.github.io/content/about.md

 Other interests include (but are not limited to) ABBA, Fleet Foxes, The Beatles and Beethoven.  -->

-I like Led Zeppelin, U2, Adele among many others.
-Cocteau Twins deserve a mention too.
+I :yellow_heart: rock!
+Led Zeppelin, Nirvana, Beatles, Queen, U2, FW Mac, among _many_ others.

-I have an ear for classical too.
-The usual lot of Beethoven, Chopin and Mozart among others.
+I have an ear for classical and dreampop too.
+Cocteau Twins deserve a mention.

 ## Reading :books: